-The most memorable Christmas experiences, for me have always been those that were filled with love.
-There's just something about love that's lasting.
+The most memorable Christmas experiences seem to be, for me at least, those that were filled with lots of love.
+There's just something about love that lasts forever.

-Another loving memory occurred over a series of Christmases that lasted for decades.
+Another such memory occurred over a series of Christmases that lasted for decades.
 When my son Jon was young, something possessed me to buy a giant stocking for him.
 I think he was about 12-years old at the time.
 It was large enough to hold a 9-month-old child and there’d still be extra room.
-It cost a fortune to fill that stocking with gifts each year along with the obligatory candy, an orange, apple and nuts.
-I’d guess it held 25 or so wrapped gifts ranging from fascinating food products from a gourmet store (Jon liked to cook) to clothing accessories (belts/ties/cufflinks) and from sports memorabilia to framed photos and books.
+It cost a fortune to fill that stocking since although I had the obligatory orange, apple, nuts and candy, there were also 25 or so wrapped gifts ranging from fascinating food products from a gourmet store (Jon liked to cook) to clothing accessories (belts/ties/cufflinks) and from sports memorabilia to framed photos and books.
 Honestly, each year the gifts were different and because I loved being creative, Jon was always enthralled with every gift I'd discover.
-Some were traditions: his personalized calendars and his yearly horoscope book – but everything else was always a complete surprise!
-Watching him take time to unwrap and delight in each item filled my heart with joy.
+The best part is since I wrapped each gift, Jon had to take a little time to unwrap each and it magnified the anticipation and eventual delight.
+Some of the gift I gave were annual traditions: his personalized calendars (12 pages that included photos from his childhood) and his yearly horoscope book – but everything else was always a complete surprise!
+Christmas morning Jon couldn't wait to open his gifts, which he always loved, but his stocking was the best.

 Anyway, one year, when Jon was still single, he decided that after mass on Christmas Eve, he was going to spend the night at a friends’ house and said he’d be back in the morning to dive into his stocking, open his other gifts and celebrate the day with us.

-I was dead serious since I always made the Santa participation a part of Christmas morning.
+I was dead serious since Santa was always alive and part of Christmas at our house.
 Besides, it was fun to add extra gifts from Rudolph the Red Nosed Reindeer, Mrs. Clause, the Elves and Santa, himself.
 Jon didn’t hesitate with his response.

 “Of course, I’ll be here.” he quipped.

 Our Christmases were always filled with giving and love.
 The gifts weren’t always expensive but they were always thoughtful and creative—and generally a total surprise to those who received them.
-Luckily I have a photo to capture each of the situations I've just described and those photos instantly transport me back to those wonderful situations where I'm flooded with warmth and love.
+The photos I have of each of the formentioned experiences instantly transport me back to those wonderful ties and I'm flooded, once again, with warmth and love.

-What are your favorite, memories around this holiday season?
+What are your favorite, memories surrounding the holiday season?
 If you can’t think of one— maybe this is the year to begin creating one.
 A memory that will be lasting and on which you’ll look back, feel warmth and smile.
 It doesn’t have to be a gift you purchase.
 Instead it could be just a call that surprises an old friend, maybe the few extra dollars you give to someone on the street who looks truly in-need or maybe it is just taking some left-over dessert to a neighbor who didn’t expect it.